 A MKVI enabled for decompression diving uses a different PO_2 setpoint algorithm.
 The intent of the algorithm is to keep the setpoint higher for longer when a decompression ceiling has been encountered during a dive.
-This comes at the cost of making buoyancy control harder in shallow water.
+This comes at the cost of making buoyancy control more difficult in shallow water.
 The algorithm will always use the highest setpoint (typically 1.3 bar), subject to the following limitations:

-- 1. The FO_2 is limited to 75%.
+- 1. The FO2 is limited to 75%.
 Thus at the surface the setpoint would be 0.75 bar.
-At 3m the setpoint would be 0.98 bar, and at 6m and greater the setpoint would be 1.3 bar (for a rig with a 1.3 high setpoint value). - 2.
-The hyperoxic linearity test still applies.
+At 3m the setpoint would be 0.98 bar, and at 6m and greater the setpoint would be 1.3 bar (for a rig with a 1.3 high setpoint value). - The hyperoxic linearity test still applies.
 Thus a rig that fails the hyperoxic linearity test will not be allowed to use a setpoint > 1 bar.
+(See chapter 3, hyperoxic linearity test in the MKVI manual).